wiryadev/wiryadev/README.md

 ### Hi there, I'm Abrar Wiryawan 👋

-- 🔭 I’m a college student of State University of Jakarta
+- 🔭 I’m a college student at State University of Jakarta
 - 🌱 I’m currently learning mostly about Kotlin, Android Development, and Jetpack Compose
 - 🥅 2021 goals: contribute to open source projects
 - 😄 Pronouns: He/Him/His